Michael B. Jordan: 1999–2012: Beginnings

 In 2009, Jordan began starring in the NBC drama Friday Night Lights as quarterback Vince Howard, and lived in an apartment in Austin, where the show was filmed.
 He played the character for two seasons until the show ended in 2011.
 In 2009, he guest-starred on Burn Notice in the episode "Hot Spot", playing a high-school football player who got into a fight and is being hunted by a local gangster.
-In 2010, he was considered one of the 55 faces of the future by Nylon in its "Young Hollywood' issue.
+In 2010, he was considered one of the 55 faces of the future by Nylon in its "Young Hollywood" issue.

-In 2010, he guest-starred in the Law & Order: Criminal Intent episode "Inhumane Society", as a boxer involved in a Michael Vick-inspired dog-fighting scandal.
+In 2010, he guest-starred in the Law & Order: Criminal Intent episode "Inhumane Society", as a boxer involved in a Michael Vick–inspired dog-fighting scandal.
 That year, he landed a recurring role on the NBC show Parenthood playing Alex (Haddie Braverman's love interest).
 This marked his second collaboration with showrunner Jason Katims, who was in charge of Friday Night Lights.
 BuddyTV ranked him number 80 on its list of "TV's Sexiest Men of 2011".
 Jordan voiced Jace in the Xbox 360 game Gears of War 3.
 In 2012, Jordan appeared in the George Lucas-produced film Red Tails, and played lead character Steve Montgomery in Chronicle, a film about three teenaged boys who develop superhuman abilities.
 He also guest-starred in an episode of Houses final season, playing a blind patient.

 2013–2018: Rise to prominence

 In 2013, Jordan starred as shooting victim Oscar Grant in Fruitvale Station, directed by Ryan Coogler.
 His performance garnered critical acclaim, with Todd McCarthy of The Hollywood Reporter stating that Jordan reminded him of "a young Denzel Washington".
 Following his role in Fruitvale Station, Jordan was named an "actor to watch" by People and Variety.
 Time magazine named him, with Coogler, one of 30 people under 30 who are changing the world, and he was also named one of 2013's breakout stars by Entertainment Weekly and GQ.

 In 2015, he starred as Johnny Storm, the Human Torch, in Fantastic Four.
 The film was universally panned by critics, holding a 9% approval rating on Rotten Tomatoes, and was a bust at the box office.
-However, later in 2015, Jordan rebounded with critical acclaim when he starred as Donnie Creed, the son of boxer Apollo Creed, in the spinoff of the Rocky film, Creed, his second collaboration with Coogler, which co-starred Sylvester Stallone.
+Jordan rebounded with critical acclaim later that year when he starred as Donnie Creed, the son of boxer Apollo Creed, in the spinoff of the Rocky film, Creed, his second collaboration with Coogler, which co-starred Sylvester Stallone.
 Jordan prepared for his role as a boxer in Creed by undertaking one year of rigorous physical training and a stringent, low-fat diet.
 He did not have a body double during filming, and was "routinely bloodied, bruised, and dizzy" when fighting scenes were being filmed.